Chart Color Schemes

 Karnup's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Karnup, with younger age groups notably experiencing low prevalence of common health conditions.
+Health outcomes data shows excellent results across Karnup, with younger cohorts experiencing particularly low prevalence of common health conditions.

-Approximately 56% (~1,561 people) of Karnup's total population has private health cover.
-The most prevalent medical conditions are mental health issues and asthma, affecting 7.8% and 7.2% of residents respectively.
-A significant majority (74.8%) report being free from medical ailments compared to Greater Perth's 68.5%.
-Karnup has a lower proportion of seniors aged 65 and over at 10.7% (296 people), compared to Greater Perth's 15.6%.
-Despite this, health outcomes among seniors in Karnup are above average, indicating a need for targeted attention.
+Approximately 56% (~1,561 people) of the total population has private health cover.
+The most prevalent medical conditions in the area are mental health issues and asthma, affecting 7.8% and 7.2% of residents respectively.
+A significant majority, 74.8%, report being completely clear of medical ailments compared to 68.5% across Greater Perth.
+Karnup has a lower proportion of seniors aged 65 and over at 10.7% (296 people) compared to Greater Perth's 15.6%.
+Despite this, health outcomes among seniors in Karnup are above average and require more attention than the broader population.

 Frequently Asked Questions - Health